Subculture: Sexual and gender identity-based subcultures

-The sexual revolution of the 1960s led to a countercultural rejection of the established sexual and gender norms in the Western world, particularly in the urban areas of Europe, North and South America, Australia, and white South Africa.
+The Sexual Revolution of the 1960s led to a countercultural rejection of the established sexual and gender norms in the Western world, particularly in the urban areas of Europe, North and South America, Australia, and South Africa.
 A more permissive social environment in these areas led to a proliferation of sexual subcultures—cultural expressions of non-normative sexuality.
 As with other subcultures, sexual subcultures adopted certain styles of fashion and gestures to distinguish themselves from mainstream Western culture.

-Lesbian, gay, bisexual, and transgender (LGBT) people express themselves through the LGBT culture, considered the largest sexual subculture of the 20th and 21st centuries.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people express themselves through the LGBTQ culture, considered the largest sexual subculture of the 20th and 21st centuries.
 With the ever-increasing acceptance of homosexuality in the early 21st century, including its expressions in fashion, music, and design, the gay culture can no longer be considered a subculture in many parts of the world, although some aspects of gay culture like leathermen, bears, and chubs are considered subcultures within the gay movement itself.
 The butch and femme identities or roles among some lesbians also engender their own subculture with stereotypical attire, for instance drag kings.
-A late 1980s development, the queer movement can be considered a subculture broadly encompassing those that reject normativity in sexual behavior, and who celebrate visibility and activism.
-The wider movement coincided with growing academic interests in queer studies and queer theory.
+A late 1980s development, the queer movement can be considered a subculture broadly encompassing the rejection of heteronormativity in sexual behavior while embracing non-binary self-identification and/or non-monogamous forms of intimate relationships, and whose members celebrate visibility and LGBTQ rights activism.
+The wider movement coincided with growing academic interests in Feminist sociology, queer studies, and queer theory.

 Aspects of sexual subcultures can vary along other cultural lines.
-For instance, in the United States, down-low is a slang term specifically used within the African-American community to refer to Black men who usually identify as heterosexual but actively seek sexual encounters and relations with other men, practice gay cruising, and frequently adopt a specific hip-hop attire during these activities.
+For instance, in the United States, down-low is a slang term specifically used within the African-American community to refer to black men who usually identify as heterosexual but actively seek sexual encounters and relations with other men, practice gay cruising, and frequently adopt a specific hip-hop attire during these activities.
 They avoid sharing this information even if they have female sexual partner(s), they are married to a woman, or they are single.